How to Reformat Time Machine Drive?

 PAGE CONTENT:

-Time Machine will first back up everything on your starting Disk.
-After that, Time Machine stores backups every hour for the previous 24 hours, every day for the previous month, and every week for all prior months.
-If you make changes to the same file several times each day, every day, you should save multiple copies of it in your backup set so that you can easily revert to an earlier version if necessary.
+Time Machine will first back up everything on your starting Disk of Mac OS.
+After that, Time Machine stores backups every hour, every day, and every week.
+If you make changes to the same file several times, Time Machine save multiple copies of the file in your backup set.
+Then you can easily revert to an earlier version if necessary.

-When your backup disk becomes full, Time Machine will immediately begin erasing earlier copies, starting with the oldest.
-When this begins, you will receive a warning and be informed of the age of your oldest remaining backup.
+WWhen your backup disk becomes full, Time Machine will immediately begin erasing earlier copies, starting with the oldest.
+When this begins, you will receive a warning of the age of your oldest remaining backup.
 As long as Time Machine keeps the most current version in the backup, you likely don't need all the earlier versions of altered files.

 What format does Mac Time Machine use?

-Mac Time Machine disks should be formatted in either APFS or APFS Encrypted.
+Mac Time Machine uses disk in either APFS or APFS Encrypted.
 Users must first format a fresh disk as APFS if they pick a blank disk.
 But why exactly is the Time Machine format necessary?

-How to connect the PC to the Time Machine?
+How to connect the Drive to the Time Machine?

-Here are the steps you need to do to connect the disk in your new computer to your Time Machine:
+Here are the steps to connect the disk in your new computer to your Time Machine:

 Verify that you have successfully restored your backup onto the new computer.
 Verify once more that everything is on the internal disk, even though you should have all your backups.